 When it comes to a permanently low-interest rate there is none quite like this card.

 The MBNA True Line Gold Mastercard credit card has a rating of four out of five stars from credit card genius and users give it three and half stars out of five.

 Alongside the permanent interest rate on this card, it also has a relatively low annual fee.

 The card comes with a 0% interest rate for the first six months after the balance transfer and you only have to pay a transfer fee worth only 3% of the amount you transferred.
 This might not be the best transfer fee available, but it has great interest rates on both purchases and balance transfers.

-This permanent low-interest-rate ensures that you will need not worry about making new purchases, as everything will still be charged at an 8.99% interest rate.
-This makes this card much better than other cards who charge 19.99% interest rates after the promotional period is over.
+This permanent low-interest rate ensures that you will need not worry about making new purchases, as everything will still be charged at an 8.99% interest rate.
+This makes this card much better than other cards that charge 19.99% interest rates after the promotional period is over.